basierend auf Bewertungen

 • and much more

-Amino acids have three central tasks in our body:
+Amino acids have three central functions in our body:

-• Structural tasks (anabolic function), i.e. the structure of proteins (“proteinogenicity”)
+• Structural tasks (anabolic function), i.e. the construction of proteins (“proteinogenicity”)

 Proteins can be classified into the following 7 main functional groups: